kinow/autosubmit/docs/source/installation.rst

     autosubmit install

-.. warning:: Be careful ! autosubmit install will create a blank database.
+.. danger:: Be careful ! autosubmit install will create a blank database.

 Now you are ready to use Autosubmit !